ssfsx17/sky-islands/core.md

 - Type: Line-of-sight
 - Range: 30 feet
 - Target: Single
+- Mapless: Any One Enemy
 - You do an unarmed attack against one target within range.
 The damage type is set to the element used.

 **Counterpunch**:

 - Reaction
 - Reserves 1 AP
+- Mapless: From enemy in the front row
 - When you are attacked by a square-side-adjacent enemy, you perform an unarmed attack against that enemy afterwards.

 **Ground Shockwave Smash**: